davidika/David-Ika/README.md

-## A page to display some of my projects.
-### Clickable links to repositories, publications and datasets are under each heading.
+## A central page to summarise some of my projects, with links to repositories, code and publications.